DevHashira/DevHashira/README.md

 # 👋 Hi, I'm Paul Estrella

-**Data Analyst · Founder @ EmotiNest · HealthTech**
+**Product Designer · Founder @ EmotiNest · AI-Powered Products**

-I turn raw data into stories that drive decisions — not just dashboards, but insights that change how real people understand their world.
+I design digital products that solve real human problems.
+My work combines product thinking, UX research, and AI tools to build experiences that are functional — and meaningful to the people using them.

 ---